John Ball Zoological Garden: Rebirth of the zoo

 During 1949, Katherine Whinery approached the mayor of Grand Rapids about resurrecting the zoo by forming a zoo society.
-A deal was formed that if a zoo society could be formed, the city would hire a zoo director to run the zoo.
+A deal was made that if a zoo society could be formed, the city would hire a zoo director to run the zoo.
 Fred Meyer was hired as the first director of the zoo.
 Construction of the Monkey Island Exhibit, the first major exhibit ever built, was started in 1949 with an opening date of June 1, 1950.
-During the 50-60s, John Ball Zoo was built in the hills of the park.
+During the 50-60s, John Ball Zoo was built in the hills of the property.

 Recent history

-The John Ball Park and Zoo were operated by the City of Grand Rapids until 1989, when the park, known as a regional asset because of the zoo, was sold to Kent County.
+The John Ball Zoo was operated by the City of Grand Rapids until 1989, known as a regional asset because of the zoo, was sold to Kent County.

 During the 1990s, the zoo expanded with the building of Living Shores Aquarium, which is one of two aquariums in the state of Michigan, and a new cafe eating area outside of it.
 Also done at the same time was a new bald eagle aviary.
 The Mokomboso Valley Chimpanzee Exhibit opened in 2001.

-From 2000 to 2003, controversy arose over idea of moving the zoo further in to the flatlands of the park for an elephant exhibit.
-It pitted the zoo and zoo society against the neighbors of the park.
-The neighbors tried to get the city of Grand Rapids to designate the whole zoo and park as an historical site as one way to stop the further development of the zoo.
-In order to stop the arguing, Fred Meijer offered to donate land and money if the zoo would move.
+From 2000 to 2003, controversy arose over idea of moving the zoo further into the flatlands of the property for an elephant exhibit.
+It pitted the zoo and zoo society against the neighbors.
+The neighbors tried to get the city of Grand Rapids to designate the whole zoo as a historical site as one way to stop the further development of the zoo.
+To stop the arguing, Fred Meijer offered to donate land and money if the zoo would move.

 In 2004, a ballot was put forward to voters in Kent County to relocate the John Ball Zoological Gardens; the referendum was defeated, and the zoo will remain at its current location for the foreseeable future.

-In 2005, a new 75-100 million dollar master plan for the zoo was made involving all 140 acre of the zoo and park.
+In 2005, a new $75–100 million master plan for the zoo was made involving all 140 acre of the zoo and property.
 Besides the existing camels, African veld, chimps, petting zoo, and animal hospital exhibits, it reworks the whole zoo.
-The new plan for the zoo features a system of streams named "Grand Rivers of the World" that would connect the zoo to the park surrounding the zoo.
+The new plan for the zoo features a system of streams named "Grand Rivers of the World" that would connect the zoo to the property surrounding the zoo.